Bread Machine Recipes

 • 1 egg

-• Prepare 2 12-cup muffin tins by spraying each cup with cooking spray.
+3. Prepare two 12-cup muffin tins by spraying each cup with cooking spray.
 Set aside.

-• Place pans in a warm area and let rise for 15 minutes.
+6. Place pans in a warm area and let rise until the top barely crests over each muffin cup, about 15 minutes.

 Notes